Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Open the notifications panel.
 2. Click on or mark a notification as “Read.”

-**Expected Result:**  The notification status updates, and it is no longer marked as unread.
+**Expected Result:**  The notification status should update, and it is no longer marked as unread.

+**Actual Result:**  The notification history shows zero notifications.

 ---